return ✕︎

 Incenting equitable benefit sharing

-Health insurance consists of pooled mechanisms for the prepayment for health services that reduce mortality or morbidity risk, with a flexible element of benefit and risk redistribution.
+Health insurance consists of pooled mechanisms for the prepayment of health services that reduce mortality or morbidity risk, with a flexible element of benefit and risk redistribution.
 Benefit sharing in particular has bedeviled blended-finance agreements that promised to mobilize additional sources of funds from private, profit-seeking actors; instead of mobilizing new sources of funding, however, existing arrangements have tended to allow private investors to capture the benefits of public de-risking while offering little or no financial incentive to ensure the active engagement of direct (or indirect) beneficiaries or to reward the commitment of, for example, biological, behavioural, or other services by stakeholders and participants.
 Open impact pools that allow for broad participation in governance including by beneficiaries themselves, and therefore also a broader entitlement to benefits through productizing benefit classes based on a standardized impact model, can more equitably distribute both risk and benefit and help incentivize the at-scale production of key ⿻ goods.

 Deliberative tools for health cooperation

 The world has experienced an increasing wave of pandemics, with 6 occurring already this century.
 In circumstances such as those in which COVID-19 emerged, one principle stands out: public health policy must be formulated in the presence of massive uncertainty about basic facts.
 For example, in early 2020, we knew we were confronted with two important unknowns: Q1.
 How long would it take to develop an effective COVID vaccine? and Q2.
 Would populations tolerate the imposition of social distancing measures?
-Policy-makers got these questions badly wrong, estimating "at least 18 months" for the first and "no" for the second when "5 months" and "yes" were closer to correct.
+Policymakers got these questions badly wrong, estimating "at least 18 months" for the first and "no" for the second when "5 months" and "yes" were closer to correct.
 In fact, diverse publics worldwide largely led government response rather than following it during February and March of 2020.

 If diffuse populations of individuals or loosely organized non-health associations, such as soccer clubs, can formulate objectively better pandemic policy than a government that is advised by the world's top epidemiological experts, then governments are turning a blind eye to a critical source of information and analysis.
 The use of online tools such as expert-elicitation databases maintained on a variety of collaborative, deliberative, voting or prediction-market (i.e. 'governance') technologies as we described in our chapter on Augmented Deliberation would have multiplied by orders of magnitude the power of 'the wisdom of the crowd'.[16]
-Indeed, in the long run, more important than 'getting policy right' is preserving social cohesion and public trust in policy-makers since without these 'policy' rapidly becomes meaningless anyway.
+Indeed, in the long run, more important than 'getting policy right' is preserving social cohesion and public trust in policy-makers since without these, 'policy' rapidly becomes meaningless anyway.
 Taiwan followed a very different path, with rapid government support of citizen-led initiatives for, for example, tracking the supply of masks.
 By moving quickly to empower citizen-led online initiatives (g0v, Polis), Taiwan was able to harvest the power of localized and contextual knowledge as a ⿻ good without imposing centralized control while respecting privacy.
 Taiwan's "extitutional" approach was so successful that it has now been institutionalized.
-With eloquent examples such as these, it follows that policy-making during the next novel pandemic will not be the sole prerogative of epidemiological experts in closed-room consultations, and that ⿻ technologies will be widely used for the large-scale formulation of and coordination around collective action.
+With eloquent examples such as these, it follows that policymaking during the next novel pandemic will not be the sole prerogative of epidemiological experts in closed-room consultations, and that ⿻ technologies will be widely used for the large-scale formulation of and coordination around collective action.

 In virtually every part of the world, healthcare is administered through a model originating in colonizing powers, usually as a mirror of the forms of administration found in the respective imperial centers but with the additional mission of 'development' tacked on.
 Results have naturally been mixed.
 Nevertheless, in a number of former colonies, notably in Canada and Australia, concerted efforts are being made on the part of colonialist successor administrations to learn from Indigeneous models of health and healthcare, to engage in the co-administration of healthcare and other health services in accordance with Indigeneous community values, and to allow for the self-determination of solutions by Indigeneous peoples.
 As these experiments remain few and far between, GFMs seem a promising tool to leverage the large and diffuse bodies of textual data produced in these initiatives for the purpose of interpreting, criticizing, reimagining, and eventually redesigning, systems of healthcare administration to be more responsive to cultural value systems.
 As discussed in our chapter on Augmented Deliberation, "points of view" that are held (albeit diffusely) by organizations and even entire cultures can be represented as an "individual" whose "synthetic wisdom" can be queried in real-time interactions, or who can be tasked with designing incentive-compatible healthcare and interventions along a non-colonialist model.